Tafmakura/arsol-wp-snippets/README.md

     return $addons;
 });

-// Example of a CSS file that will always be fresh (no version) add_filter('arsol_wp_snippets_css_addon_files', function($addons) {
+// Example of a CSS file that will update when modified add_filter('arsol_wp_snippets_css_addon_files', function($addons) {
     $addons['my-fresh-style'] = array(
         'name' => 'My Fresh Style',
         'file' => 'path/to/style.css',
         'context' => 'frontend'
-        // No version specified, so it won't be cached );
+        // No version specified, will use filemtime() as version );
     return $addons;
 });